Home > Analyses > Technology > The Trade Desk, Inc.

 Business Model & Company Overview

-The Trade Desk, Inc., founded in 2009 and headquartered in Ventura, California, stands as a dominant player in the digital advertising technology sector.
-It offers a self-service, cloud-based platform enabling buyers to create, manage, and optimize data-driven campaigns across diverse formats—display, video, audio, native, and social—on multiple devices including connected TVs.
-This integrated ecosystem empowers advertising agencies and service providers to enhance campaign effectiveness globally.
+The Trade Desk, Inc., founded in 2009 and headquartered in Ventura, California, dominates the software application space for digital advertising.
+Its cloud-based platform forms a cohesive ecosystem that empowers buyers to create, manage, and optimize data-driven campaigns across display, video, audio, native, and social channels.
+This multi-format, multi-device approach fuels its core mission to streamline and enhance digital ad buying worldwide.

 Financial Performance & Fundamental Metrics

-I will analyze The Trade Desk, Inc.’s income statement, key financial ratios, and dividend payout policy to provide a clear view of its fundamental strength.
+I analyze The Trade Desk, Inc.’s income statement, key financial ratios, and dividend payout policy to reveal its core profitability and capital allocation strength.

 Income Statement

-The table below summarizes The Trade Desk, Inc.’s key income statement figures for the fiscal years 2020 through 2024, providing a clear view of its financial performance over time.
+The table below presents The Trade Desk, Inc.’s key income statement figures for fiscal years 2021 through 2025, expressed in USD.

 |---|---|---|---|---|---|